Protecting Wild Salmon in the Willamette: Your Guide to the Draft SEIS

 Our Goal:

-Native Fish Society’s goal, in partnership with Tribal Nations like Grand Ronde and other environmental organizations, is to help our native salmon and steelhead recover and restore more natural function to our rivers in the Willamette Valley.
+Native Fish Society’s goal, in partnership with Tribal Nations like Grand Ronde and other conservation organizations, is to help our native salmon and steelhead recover and to restore more natural function to our rivers in the Willamette Valley.
 Through changing how the dams are operated, we can save native fish and hundreds of millions of dollars in taxpayer money.

 How is NFS working to achieve our goal?